 Planning: Getting off the transport roundabout

 Planning is one of the biggest challenges for architects working in Northern Ireland and one of the most problematic aspects of the planning process is transport.
-To help members make the most of the current system and to achieve the best outcomes for our built environment, RSUA has updated this workshop to reflect new design documents for roads and highways.
-This seminar is delivered by leading transport consultant Karen McShane, ‘Planning: Getting off the transport roundabout’.
+To help members make the most of the current system and to achieve the best outcomes for our built environment, RSUA has organised a workshop with leading transport consultant Karen McShane, ‘Planning: Getting off the transport roundabout’.

 Karen is a chartered civil engineer and one of the leading transport consultants in Northern Ireland with extensive experience of transport assessments, travel plans, mobility management plans and planning appeals.
 Karen was previously Director of Transportation at RPS, is a past chair of the ICE Northern Ireland Region and is currently the chair of CIHT (NI).

 Course duration: 2.5 hours

 Where: Lecture Room 1 at Riddell Hall, Stranmillis Road, Belfast.